stew3254/WiPi/README.md

 * Before starting or stopping an access point, check to see if the services are actually running first
 * More options to the access point such as password protection, and better iptables masquerading
 * Bridged access point mode option vs default NAT option
-* At least minimally check for proper dnsmasq and hostapd syntax
+* Maybe check for proper dnsmasq and hostapd syntax
 * Maybe allow tab completion for the next reasonable argument